AmigaPorts/ACE/docs/programming/ace_in_a_nutshell.md

 on Y axis, while tile buffer manages drawing of tiles which are about to display on such buffer.

-## Game states
+## States

-Every game can be broken into states.
+Every game can be broken into some kind of states.
 For example:

 - "menu" state may be responsible for displaying menu and navigating through it.
   When player is ready, "menu" should launch proper game and clean up so far